tatemazer/AcaiaArduinoBLE/README.md

 Acaia Scale Gateway using the ArduinoBLE library for devices such as the esp32, arduino nano esp32, and arduino nano iot 33.
 This is an Arduino Library which can be found in the Arduino IDE Library Manager.

+Tested on:
-Tested on the Arduino Nano ESP32, Nano 33 IoT, Acaia Pyxis, Acaia Lunar Pre-2021, using Arduino IDE 2.2.1 and ArduinoBLE 1.3.6
+* Arduino Nano ESP32, Nano 33 IoT
+* Acaia Pyxis, Acaia Lunar Pre-2021, Acaia Lunar 2021

+...using Arduino IDE 2.3.0 and ArduinoBLE 1.3.6

 ## Requirements
 This library is intended to be used with any arduino device which is compatible with the [ArduinoBLE](https://www.arduino.cc/reference/en/libraries/arduinoble/) library.